LCernei/debian-init/partitioning/README.md

 Now we have a dual-boot system (Windows 10 and Pop!_OS) managed by the rEFInd bootloader.

-To set a custom icon for each OS use
+To set a custom icon for each OS, use
 ```bash
 sudo tune2fs -L myname /dev/mypartition
 ```